lorencig/NanoDB-Research-Activity-Data-Management-System/README.md

    - Characterization: For recording characterization results
    - Save & Export: For saving data and generating reports

+Tabs can be added or edited according to guidelines in [Function Documentation (#function-documentation).

 2. **Data Persistence**: All entered data is saved locally in an Excel file, ensuring data integrity and easy access.

 3. **Dynamic Form Fields**: The interface adapts based on user input, showing or hiding relevant fields as needed.
+Entries are also dynamic between tabs.

 4. **PDF Report Generation**: Users can generate comprehensive PDF reports of their experiments with a single click.